Sage/streamlinejs/README.md

 `streamline.js` generates vanilla Javascript code that may be run browser-side too.

 You can also transform the code in the browser.
-See the `test/*.js` unit tests for examples.
+See the `test/*.js` unit test files for examples.

 You can also use `streamline.js` with CoffeeScript.
 For example:

-   coffee-streamline ./examples/diskUsage.coffee
+    coffee-streamline examples/diskUsage.coffee

 # Goodies

-The `streamline/flows` module contains some handy utilities to deal with arrays, parallel flows, etc.
+The `streamline/flows` module contains some utilities to deal with arrays, parallel execution, context propagation, etc.
 See the [flows module](https://github.com/Sage/streamlinejs/wiki/Flows-module) wiki page for details.

 ## Resources